Header Image 2

 There are many different assessment approaches used by our skilled maths teachers.
 Students are constantly given verbal feedback in their classrooms on how to improve their performance in the lesson and they are given opportunities to self and peer assess throughout a unit of work.

 We assess the students once a term with a cumulative assessment of any work completed in that year.
-To support them in revision of the subject we use starters and homeworks to constantly review topics from the past.
+To support them in revision of the subject we use starters and homework’s to constantly review topics from the past.
 This supports their retention of different aspects of Maths.

 Within each half term we have checkpoint class assessments which are based on the work from the units that have been completed that term.
 This is to ensure that the students are aware of their individual strengths and weaknesses.
 This is fed back to the students and they are given time after the assessment to either close the gap on their understanding or to extend their understanding of topics.

-Everything that we do at KS3 ensures the building blocks for GCSE and at the end of KS3 we assess all students with a GCSE paper to guage exactly where we should place them at GCSE, where we have a two tier entry of Foundation or Higher.
+Everything that we do at KS3 ensures the building blocks for GCSE and at the end of KS3 we assess all students with a GCSE paper to gauge exactly where we should place them at GCSE, where we have a two tier entry of Foundation or Higher.

 Year 7